rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 | 14     | `64.100.10.X`       |
 | 15     | `64.100.10.X`       |

-Select your corresponding Public IP address then go to **Configuration > Interface > Wireless**, click on the Management interface and add it to the NAT IPv4 field as in below image, then hit "**Update & Apply to Device**".
+Select your corresponding Public IP address from above table, then navitage to **Configuration > Interface > Wireless**, click on the Management interface and add the public IP address to the "NAT IPv4" field as in below image, then hit "**Update & Apply to Device**".

 ![](/images/wmi-nat.png)

-Once the Public IP is configured you will see your assigned Access Point joining to your brand new 9800 controller.
+Once the Public IP is configured you will see your assigned Access Point joining to your brand new 9800 Controller.
 This can take a couple of minutes.

-Verify your AP joined using "**show ap summary**" command
+Verify your AP joined using "**show ap summary**" command.

 ```
 C9800#show ap summary